 For information regarding network services and computer support for visiting researchers, see BML Computing Resources for Visiting Researchers.

-Housing at BML requires a formal (but simple) application.
-BML housing can fill up quickly so reservations should be made early.
-A variety of housing arrangements are available.
+Housing at BML requires an online application and reservation.
+BML housing can fill up quickly so reservations should be made early, particularly for the summer field season.

 - CDFW Collecting permit- The California Department of Fish and Wildlife requires a scientific collecting permit for collecting most organisms in California.
 These permits can take 6 months or longer to process, so submit early.

 - NOAA Marine Sanctuary permits- Permits are required to conduct research within the Gulf of the Farallones National Marine Sanctuary, including the placement of temporary moorings.

 To find out if your study site falls within these boundaries (includes Bodega Bay) see the Sanctuary map.
 See National Marine Sanctuaries for permit information.

 - Local Notice to Mariners- You will need to post a notice to mariners if you plan to deploy any structure in waters where vessels navigate (which includes flat intertidal

 areas).
 This can be done through the US Coast Guard.